 Troubleshooting Tips for Baking Gluten Free Bread

 Dense loaf- you may need to use more liquid, gluten free dough is usually wetter than regular wheat flour dough resembling a thick brownie batter.
 How much liquid is enough in a recipe ultimately depends not on formulas but in observation.
 You may need more or less liquid than the recipe specifies.
 It’s always a good idea to start kneading or mixing your dough with less liquid than the recipe suggests (roughly 20%- 25% less).
 If you need more liquid add a little at a time until you achieve the desired consistency.
-Remember regular gluten free bread dough is more moist than regular bread dough but never runny.
+Remember regular gluten free bread dough is more moist than regular bread dough (see this post).

 Adding baking powder to your bread recipe in addition to the yeast can also help with oven spring making your loaf lighter.
 Of course make sure that your yeast and baking powder is still active and fresh.
 Your bread will not rise if your yeast or baking powder has expired.